BenFradet/RiotSharp/README.md

 or, alternatively, if you do not wish to create a separate Tournament object, you can call the `CreateTournamentCode` method directly from the API as shown previously.

-You can find a list of all the available operations in [ITournamentRiotApi](RiotSharp/ITournamentRiotApi.cs).
+You can find a list of all the available operations in [TournamentRiotApi in the documentation](http://benfradet.github.io/RiotSharp/api/RiotSharp.TournamentRiotApi.html).

 ### Static API